Danny999999999/notes-on-programming-language-design/slides/module_10_real_typeclasses/module_10_real_typeclasses.md

 * A `Monoid` must have an identity element, which is called `mempty`.
 * The operation `<>` is also called `mappend` (this is because `Semigroup` came later)
 * `mconcat` is like `sconcat`, but now the list can be empty.
+* `Semigroups` represents operations that are *collapsable* and repeatable.
+They represent operations that can be squashed down into a single value, or that can be done over and over.

 ---